Become a life-changer

-- an Australian citizen or permanent resident
+- An Australian citizen or permanent resident

-- eligible to hold a blue card (Working with Children check).
+- Eligible to hold a blue card (Working with Children check).

 You can be:

-- single, married, de facto or in a same sex relationship
+- Single, married, de facto or in a same sex relationship

-- renting, buying or own your home
+- Renting, buying or own your home

-- working or not working
+- Working or not working

-- from any culture or with a diverse range of life experiences
+- From any culture or with a diverse range of life experiences

-- a parent, or someone who has a strong interest in helping children and young people
+- A parent, or someone who has a strong interest in helping children and young people

-- flexible in age, as long as you have the health, energy, and enthusiasm to foster
+Flexible in age, as long as you have the health, energy, and enthusiasm to foster.

-UnitingCare Community works with our foster carers to ensure children and carers have a match for the type of care which works best for them.
+Children and their families have different needs and come from many different situations.
+UnitingCare Queenslandworks with foster carers to ensure children and carers have a match for the type of care which works best for them.